Waterstone Faucets Review & Rating Updated: 12/17/19

 This Company In Brief

-Waterstone LLC, founded in 1999 by Chris Kuran, custom manufactures all brass and stainless steel faucets in southern California that have every bit of the design pizazz and hand-made finesse of the finest European craft shops.
-Kuran stated in an interview with our staff that his goal is to manufacture the finest faucet in the world, one at a time, with painstaking attention to detail.
-We cannot say with certainty that Waterstone makes the world's best faucet — there are a lot of truly excellent faucets in the world — but we can say for certain that Waterstone is getting very close.
+Kuran stated in an interview with our researcher in 2013 that his goal is to manufacture the finest faucet in the world, one at a time, with painstaking attention to detail.
+We cannot say with certainty that Waterstone makes the world's best faucet — there are a lot of truly excellent faucets in the world and most of them are sold in North America — but we can say for certain that Waterstone is getting very near the top.

 How to Get a Sample Waterstone Faucet

 Contact Dino Rachiele at Rachiele Sinks or text him at 407-396-3596, which he will actually answer.
 How rare is that?.

 Dino and his guys make some fabulous handcrafted custom sinks in copper, stainless and a handful of other metals (if you ask nicely).

 He keeps a few Waterstone faucets around that he will lend you for a few days, free of charge, so you can see (and feel — they weigh up to 12 lbs. or even more) for yourself the impressive quality and craftsmanship of these American-made premium faucets.
 All heas asks in return is that if you decide to buy a Waterstone faucet, you buy it through his company.

 While you're poking around Rachiele's website, take a look at the fabulous Rachiele custom sinks.
 One of the few lines of sinks that equal the quality of Waterstone faucets.

 A little extravagant?
 Absolutely!
 But, hey, every kitchen needs that one sinfully luxurious item that makes it truly special.
 Maybe it should be a Waterstone faucet or Rachiele custom sink.